mendhak/waveshare-epaper-display/README.md

 ### Climacell API key

-Modify the `env.sh` file and put your Climacell API key in there.
+Modify the `env.sh` file and put your [Climacell API key](https://www.climacell.co/weather-api/) in there.

     export CLIMACELL_APIKEY=xxxxxx

+Climacell API is used for the weather forecast as well as several weather icons.

 ### Location information for Weather